SoluCX Widget

 waitDelayAfterRatingnumber

-Time for the widget to reappear after response (in days).
+Time for the widget to reappear after a response (in days).
 Default value: 60.

 callbacksobject